 WHERE DO I STAND ON THE SUNDAY TRADING BAN IN POLAND?

 Fourteen months or so after my Riviera adventure, my wife and I planned to spend one bitterly cold October Sunday afternoon walking around the Gdańsk neighbourhood of Zaspa.
-I won’t go into the details of this little walking tour, as you can read more about it here.

 By the good old days, I mean the early nineties when people would actually go out for walks and spend time with their loved ones – away from mass consumerism and addictive devices.